rlugojr/Scrawl-canvas/contributor-readme.txt

 2. In the docker quickstart shell, navigate to the cloned Scrawl-canvas directory

 3. Run the following command:

-> ./dev/run.sh
+    $ ./dev/run.sh

-4. Find out the correct local url:
-> docker-machine ip default
+4. To make sure changed files comply with lint and beautifier standards, run:

+    $ grunt clean

-('default' is the name of the vm in virtualbox - could be different')
+5. Find out the correct local url ('default' is the name of my Docker vm in virtualbox - yours could be different)

+    $ docker-machine ip default

-5. View the demos at http://<your_local_url>/demos/index.html
+6. View the demos at http://<your_local_url>/demos/index.html

-6. At end of session, clean up by running:
+7. At end of session, clean up by running:

-> ./dev/halt.sh
+    $ ./dev/halt.sh